During the course you will be taught through a range of methods, including:

 - individual supervisions

-In seminars, a small group of students (usually between 3 and 13 participants) is led in a discussion of texts and issues by a tutor.
+In seminars a small group of students (normally between 3 and 13 participants) is led in a discussion of texts and issues by a tutor.
 For each seminar you will read the set texts and prepare other work, which may include a presentation.
-For workshops on the 'Research Methods' core module, you will be taught together with students from other MAs in English, working together on problem-solving, research, and presentation skills.
+For workshops on the ‘Research Methods’ core module you will be taught together with students from other MAs in English, working together on problem-solving, research, and presentation skills.

-For your dissertation, you will have one-to-one supervision from a member of staff with an interest in your chosen topic.
+For your dissertation, you will have one-on-one supervision from a member of staff with an interest in your chosen topic.
 The diverse research interests of staff means that we can offer an impressive breadth of expertise for dissertation supervision.

-Part-time students who take the standard-length dissertation will take the core modules in their first year and the optional modules in their second year.
+Part-time students who take the standard-length dissertation will take the core modules in their first year and the option modules in their second year.